Postal (video game): Releases

 Postal: Special Delivery, an expansion to the original Postal, was released on August 28, 1998 and featured four new levels and various new characters and voices.
 One level, in particular, was set in a parody of Wal-Mart and began with the Dude's demon chastising the store for not selling Postal, which foreshadows the off-kilter humor seen in Postal 2.

 In 2000 a Japanese version of Postal called Super Postal was released featuring Japanese voices and two exclusive levels, "Tokyo" and "Osaka".
 These levels remained exclusive to Super Postal until the release of Postal Redux in 2016.

 A March 2001 re-release of the game, called Postal Plus, included the "Special Delivery" add-on.
 It was ported to Linux by Loki Entertainment in the same year.

 In 2002, Postal Plus (known as Postal: Classic and Uncut in Europe) bundled Postal and the Special Delivery expansion, with retail copies also including a demo for Postal 2.

 Postal Plus was released on the digital distributor GOG.com in 2009 and a few years later on Steam.
 In 2013, it was updated with support for widescreen resolutions and modern hardware.
 The multiplayer component and level editor were removed, however.
 In 2015, it was updated with full Xbox 360 controller support.
+The "Tokyo" and "Osaka" levels, originally exclusive to Super Postal, were also added to both versions.

 In 2015, the developers announced that they will release the source code of the game "if someone promises to port it to the Dreamcast".
 In June 2016 the developers gave the source code to a community developer who ported the game to Linux for the OpenPandora handheld.
 On December 28, 2016, the source code was released on Bitbucket under the GNU GPL-2.0-only.

 On February 14, 2022, independent publisher Wave Game Studios announced a port of the game to the Sega Dreamcast was to be released on June 2, officially licensed by Running with Scissors.